Compact CCD Spectrometers

-These CCD spectrometers can be used along with our broadband fiber-coupled light sources, fiber optic reflection probes, and fiber probe holders to take diffuse reflection, spectral reflection, and color measurements.
+These CCD spectrometers can be used along with our reflection spectroscopy probes, broadband fiber-coupled light sources, and fiber probe holders to take diffuse reflection, specular reflection, and color measurements.

 Thorlabs offers several CCD-based spectrometers for use in the visible, NIR, or UV to NIR spectral ranges.
 The CCS100 and CCS175 operate in the 350 - 700 nm and 500 - 1000 nm spectral ranges with 0.5 nm and 0.6 nm resolution, respectively.
 The extended-range CCS200 operates in the 200 - 1000 nm spectral range with 2.0 nm resolution.

 The SLS201 tungsten-halogen broadband fiber-coupled light source, shown above, delivers a 2796 K blackbody-type spectrum in the 300 - 2600 nm wavelength range and has active electronic stabilization for low spectral and intensity drift.
 Alternatively, the SLS202 light source delivers similar performance with a 1900 K color temperature and 450 - 5500 nm emission range.
 We also offer fiber-coupled LEDs available with a selection of peak wavelengths or a broadband white-light emission spectra.

 Alternatively, if the reflection probe is not used for illumination, Thorlabs offers a wide range of broadband and single wavelength light sources that are free-space or operate with a single fiber cable output.
 Our free-space and liquid light guide-coupled plasma light sources offer extremely intense illumination with a blackbody-type emission spectrum.
 Our line of fiber-coupled laser sources offers a selection of options for intense single-wavelength illumination.